rocket-pool/RPIPs/RPIPs/RPIP-1.md

 ## RPIP Rationale

 We intend RPIPs to be the primary mechanisms for proposing new features, for collecting community technical input, and for documenting the design decisions of Rocket Pool.
-Because the RPIP are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.
+Because the RPIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 ## RPIP Types